rombachuk/cloudant-performancecollector/documentation/Installation.md

 * configure haproxy token setup in `cloudant-performancecollector/perfagent_collect.conf`
 * configure cluster access for metricsdb based stats in `cloudant-performancecollector/perfagent_connection.info`
-* configure exclusions for data collection
+* configure exclusions for data collection (proxydata and clientdata)
-* configure exclusions and thresholds for event-detection
+* configure exclusions and thresholds for event-detection (proxydata only)
 * run the deploy/clean_install.sh script
 * the installer will optionally build a new schema in postgres :
 -- do this only on the first load-balancer install